Overview – Metaethics

 - The verification principle (see emotivism)

-So, according to ethical non-naturalism, “murder is wrong” expresses a belief that murder is wrong – where ‘wrong’ refers to a non-natural property.
+So, according to ethical non-naturalism, “murder is wrong” expresses a cognitive belief that murder is wrong – where ‘wrong’ refers to a non-natural property.

 One way to think about non-natural properties is as non-physical properties.
 These non-natural moral properties cannot be reduced to anything simpler.
 They are basic.